-Canada has a program called the International Mobility Program that allows high-skilled foreign workers to temporarily work in Canada as an Intra-Company Transferee.
-If an international company has a location within Canada that company can apply to have any of their employees transfered to the Canada location.
+Canada has a program called the International Mobility Program that allows high-skilled foreign workers to temporarily work in Canada as an Intra-Company Transferee or other known as the ICT Canada.
+If an international company has a location within Canada that company can apply to have any of their employees transferred to the Canada location.
 Applying for an Intra-Company Transfer visa allows the company and employee to avoid applying for an LMIA since this is an LMIA-exempt work permit.
-Qualified intra-company transferees require work permits and are exempted from the Labour Market Impact Assessment (LMIA) as they provide significant economic benefit to Canada through the transfer of their expertise to Canadian businesses.
+Qualified intra-company transferees require work permits and are exempted from the Labour Market Impact Assessment (LMIA).
+They provide significant economic benefits to Canada by transferring their expertise to Canadian businesses.

 There are several requirements the international company and employee must meet in order to be qualified for a work permit.

-The following are the General Requirements to qualify for an Intra Company Transfer:
+The following are the General Requirements to qualify for an Intra Company Transfer Visa Canada: